top of page

 • $1M D&O

-• $1M Tech E&O (If Co. has revenue)
+• $1M Tech E&O (if company has revenue)

-• Cyber (Included with Tech E&O)
+• Cyber (included with Tech E&O)

 • EPL add-on (optional)

-Series A
+Series A Fintech Insurance

-Product is in market, and institutional investors are on the cap table.
 That means expectations are higher - especially around governance and risk management.
-Regulatory attention (e.g., from the CFPB) begins to emerge, and vendor contracts require insuranc.
+Regulatory attention (e.g., from the CFPB) begins to emerge, and vendor contracts require insurance.

 Recommended Coverage: